waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 # Sample test output
 In this section, a sample test of running two chat clients is provided.
-Note that the values used for `rln-relay-eth-account-address`, `rln-relay-eth-account-private-key`, and `rln-relay-eth-client-address` in the following code snippets are junk and not valid.
+Note that the values used for  `rln-relay-eth-account-private-key` and `rln-relay-eth-client-address` in the following code snippets are junk and not valid.

 The two chat clients namely `Alice` and `Bob` are connected to the test fleets.
 `Alice` sends 4 messages i.e., `message1`, `message2`, `message3`, and `message4`.